timjogorman/RicherEventDescription/guidelines.md

 - I'm not saying that
 if a **couple**<sub>GEN</sub> both work stacking shelves, they should be getting married in a supermarket<sub>GEN</sub>
-> BECAUSE: this is paraphrasable with *I'm not saying that couples that work stacking shelves should get married in supermarkets*
+> BECAUSE: This is paraphrasable with *I'm not saying that couples that work stacking shelves should get married in supermarkets*

 The above example is not depicting "couples stacking shelves" as an entity which would functionally exist if certain conditions were met, but merely specifying a set of entities in the world.
 Similarly you also may use UNCERTAIN/HEDGED for entities, but it follows the same constraint; it is only to be used when the actual existence of the entity is uncertain and being actively cast into doubt by the local context.